What is considered early retirement age?

 Impact of working in early retirement

-When you begin receiving Social Security retirement benefits, you are considered retired for the purposes of the Social Security Administration.
-You can get Social Security retirement or survivors benefits and work at the same time.
+When you begin receiving Social Security retirement benefits, you are considered retired according to the Social Security Administration.
+You can receive Social Security retirement or survivor benefits and work at the same time.
 However, there is a limit to how much you can earn and still receive full benefits.

 Recalculation of benefits

-If you are under full retirement age for the entire year, the Social Security Administration will deduct $1 from your benefit payments for every $2 you earn above the annual limit.
-For 2024, that limit is $22,320.
-In the year you reach full retirement age, the Social Security Administration will deduct $1 in benefits for every $3 you earn above a different limit, between January 1 and the date you reach full retirement age In 2024, this limit on your earnings is $59,520.6
+If you are under full retirement age for the entire year, the Social Security Administration will withhold $1 from your benefit payments for every $2 you earn above the annual limit.
+For 2026, that limit is $24,480.3 In the year you reach full retirement age, the Social Security Administration will withhold $1 in benefits for every $3 you earn above a different limit, between January 1 and the date you reach full retirement age.
+In 2026, this limit on your earnings is $65,160.

 Delaying benefits

-Delaying receiving your social security benefits can be advantageous, even in early retirement.
-If you start receiving benefits at age 66 you get 100 percent of your monthly benefit.
+Delaying receiving your Social Security benefits could be wise for your financial future, even in early retirement.
+If you start receiving benefits at your full retirement age (which varies by birth year), you get 100% of your monthly benefit.
 If you delay receiving retirement benefits until after your full retirement age, your monthly benefit continues to increase.

-If you start receiving retirement benefits at age 70, you'll receive the maximum 132% of the monthly benefit because you delayed getting benefits for 48 months.
+If you start receiving retirement benefits at age 70, you could receive the maximum 132% of the monthly benefit because you delayed getting benefits for 48 months.

 If you can pay for your retirement expenses from savings for at least a couple of years, then it may be worth considering putting off filing for your benefit to lock in a higher monthly payment for life, even if you wish to officially retire from the workforce much earlier.